paritytech/txwrapper-core/packages/txwrapper-examples/README.md

 - Create its signing payload
 - Sign the signing payload
 - Derive the tx hash
-- Decode at various levels of the tx lifecycle
+- Decode at various points in the tx lifecycle

 ## Questions?